Exploring the Wonder of the Monarch Butterfly

 Adding a New Spin to the Mix

-Although monarchs’ wings are orange and black, you and your children can add any hues you like when you print your own coloring pages.
+Although monarchs’ wings are orange and black, you and your children can add any hues you like when you print your own Custom Coloring Book.
 They can be filled in with crayons, colored pencils, magic markers, watercolors, oil paints, or any other media.
 While adult monarchs only live about five weeks in nature, they take on an enduring quality on paper.
 Your vibrant pictures will last indefinitely, giving monarchs as well as your skill and creativity an entirely new life.